Run Service

 Service Management

-Services are groups of jobs that are aggregated based on criteria that you specify.
-Control-M Automation API can help you manage SLA services that are associated with SLA jobs (also known as Control-M BIM jobs) at the end of a job flow.
+Services are groups of jobs that are aggregated based on specified criteria.
+Control-M Automation API helps manage SLA services associated with SLA jobs (also known as Control-M BIM jobs) at the end of a job flow.

 Service Management in Control-M Automation API is supported for a Control-M environment withControl-M/EM 9.0.18.200 or later.